maastroclinic/QuickUMLS/docker/README.md

 ## Build your own image

-The following images are available on dockerhub.

-- maastrodocker/quickumls-en
-- maastrodocker/quickumls-nl

-If you would prefer to build your own image:
+Prebuild images can be found on [dockerhub](https://hub.docker.com/u/maastrodocker/), if you prefer to build your own image:

 From the current folder